Rastriya Jeevan Beema Company Limited

 Rastriya Jeevan Beema Company Limited is the first life insurance company in Nepal which was established as its previous Name Rastriya Beema Sansthan.
 Established by the Government of Nepal.

+It used to sell both life and non-life insurance until the passage of Insurance Act 2049 B.S. making it impossible and went to only selling life.

-They are operating in Nepal through 23 branches located at various part of nepal..
+They are operating in Nepal through 23 branches located at various part of nepal.